bendrissou/gcovr-diff/README.md

 ## How to run

-Before running, make sure the two source folders are present in the root directory.
-And contain the gcovr instrumented code and date.
+Before running, make sure the two source folders are present in the root directory, and contain the gcovr instrumented code and data.

 Next, run the following command:
 ```